Connect with us!

 Do you have a security gate?

 Yes, we do.
-His name is Hercules because he does a "herculean job" of helping to maintain the safety and security of our campground.
-Registered guests are given, free of charge, a gate key that can be used to enter the campground.
+His name is Hercules because he does a “herculean job” of maintaining the safety and security of our campground.
+When you register, you will receive a gate key to enter the campground, which is free.
 The gate automatically opens for exiting visitors.

-What is the difference between grey and black water?
+What is the difference between gray and black water?

-Let us know if you need help with your grey or black water disposal.
-Handling this water correctly is vital to the protection of our land and your future camping experience with us.
+Let us know if you need help with your gray or black water disposal.
+Handling this water correctly is vital to protecting our land and your future camping experience with us.

 What is Black Water Concierge?

-On busy check-out mornings, our staff will meet you at the Black Water Disposal Station to empty your black water tank for you.
-We will use our sewer hose so you do not have to unpack your sewer hose, gloves or clean out hose.
+During hectic check-out days, our staff will be at the Black Water Disposal Station to assist you in emptying your black water tank.
+No need to unpack your sewer hose, gloves or clean out hose, we will use ours.
 It is quick and easy and virtually eliminates any lines waiting for the Black Water Disposal Station.
-We do not want your last memory of our campground to be a lengthy wait to empty your tank, hence, Black Water Concierge was born!
+We wanted to make sure your last thought of our campground wasn't a long wait to empty your tank, so Black Water Concierge was created!

 You can even call the Camper Assistance # to see if there is a short wait and arrange to come down when the station is vacant!